-The proposed FY 2011 budget for services provided by the Early Care and Education Administration is \$86 million.
-This includes \$38 million in local funds and \$48 million in federal funds, including the federal child care block grant and federal TANF funds.3
+The approved FY 2011 budget for services provided by the Early Care and Education Administration is \$90 million.
+This includes \$41 million in local funds and \$48 million in federal funds, including the federal child care block grant and federal TANF funds.3

-The proposed funding level represents a decrease of \$6 million or 7 percent, from the approved FY 2010 budget when adjusted for inflation.
-This includes a reduction in both local funds and federal funds.
-(The FY 2011 budget also indicates that roughly \$4 million is being cut for FY 2010 from the approved budget for this year.)
+This represents a decrease of \$3 million or 3percent, from the approved FY 2010 budget when adjusted for inflation.
+The FY 2011 budget also indicates that roughly \$4 million was cut mid-year in FY 2010 from the approved budget.
+The approved FY 2011 budget is about the same as the revised FY 2010 budget after the mid-year cuts are considered.